ArthurClemens/faceted_search/documentation/schema_configuration.md

 ## sort_fields

-A list of fields used to for sorting.
+A list of fields used for sorting results.

-The referenced fields create new columns in the search view.
+The fields referenced from the `fields` option are used to create extra columns in the search view.
+Field values can optionally be cast to another data type.

 - Type: `list(atom()) | list(Keyword.t())`
 - Path: `sources > [source table] > sort_fields`